DataDog/hiring-engineers/answers.md

 Download the  VirtualBox  Tool – To download this tool visit the website https://www.virtualbox.org/

 <img src ="https://github.com/mrbarua/hiring-engineers/blob/solutions-engineer/images/Virtualbox%20after%20install.PNG" alt="Virtualbox After Installed">

 1.3.
 Now we are going to setup Fresh Ubuntu Platform using in Virtual Box tools via Vagrant.

-    Download Vagrant and Install it on your system-  https://www.vagrantup.com/